rlluis/liferayFragments/README.md

  - Define the background color of the left part
  - Define the Text Color of the right part (the headlines from the Collection)

-To create something like this:
+To create something like this (just the Announcements bar below the Advices' label):

 ![liferayFragments](/images/NewsTicker.png)